0xPolygon/polygon-docs/docs/cdk/getting-started/index.md

 ### Checking your environment

-Ensure Docker is running on your machine, then run the following command to confirm that all prerequisites are installed, run the tool_check.sh script.
+Ensure Docker is running on your machine, then run the tool_check.sh script to confirm that all prerequisites are installed.
 You may need to make the script executable: chmod +x scripts/tool_check.sh

 ```bash
 ./scripts/tool_check.sh